cambecc/grains/README.md

     </dependency>
     ```

 Done.
-Now any interface located under _com.acme.model_, annotated with `@GrainSchema`, will have a grain implementation
+Now any interface located under _com.acme.model_ and annotated with `@GrainSchema` will have a grain implementation
-generated when _mvn compile_, or even just _mvn generate-sources_, is invoked.
+generated when _mvn compile_  is invoked.
 By default, all generated sources appear
 in the _target/generated-sources/grains/com/acme/model_ directory.